Skip to main content

 EGRP

-ERGP (European Regulators Group for Postal Services) is the European group of regulatory bodies for postal services, funded by the European Commission at the end of 2010.
-The founding meeting was on 1 December 2010.
+ERGP (European Regulators Group for Postal Services) is the European group of regulatory authorities for postal services, established by the European Commission at the end of 2010, and represents the common body of European postal regulators.
+The inaugural meeting of the group took place on 1 December 2010.

-The Decision of the European Commission on establishing the European Regulators Group for Postal Services was published in the Official Journal of the European Union - 2010/C217/07.
+The Decision of the European Commission on establishing the European Group for Postal Services is published in the Official Journal of the European Union (2010/C 217/07).

-The legal foundation for establishing this body is in the Postal Directive 97/67/ES, which includes the requirement that member states must appoint one or more independent regulatory bodies in postal services.
-They must work towards the development of a single European postal market, which requires mutual cooperation and, consequently, the organization of a joint working body.
-Working groups have been set up within the EGRP, in which the Agency is also actively involved.
+The legal basis for the establishment of this body lies in Postal Directive 97/67/EC, which lays down the requirement that Member States must designate one or more independent regulatory authorities in the postal sector.
+These authorities must work towards the development of a single European postal market, which requires mutual cooperation and, consequently, the organisation of a common working body.
+Within the ERGP, working groups have been established in which the Agency also plays an active role.

 CERP

-CERP, the European Committee for Postal Regulation, was reformed into two working groups since the foundation of the ERGP.
+CERP (European Committee for Postal Regulation), the European Committee for Postal Regulation, was reorganised into two working groups following the establishment of the ERGP:

-- WG UPU, the Universal Postal Union, and
+• WG UPU (Universal Postal Union) – Universal Postal Union, and

 UPU

 UPU is the Universal Postal Union.
-The Agency participates in the activities of the international office of the Union by filling out questionnaires and preparing opinions, and takes part in discussions on the future of the sector at the international level.
+The Agency participates in the activities of the International Bureau of the Union through questionnaires and the preparation of opinions, and takes part in discussions on the future of the sector at the international level.

-In September 2025, the Agency participated in the Universal Postal Union Congress in Dubai, where it assisted the delegation of the Republic of Slovenia, which succeeded in electing the Republic of Slovenia to the Postal Operations Council and the Administrative Council, with the re-election of Slovenian Mr Marjan Osvald as Deputy Director of the Universal Postal Union.
+In 2025, the Agency participated in the Congress of the Universal Postal Union in Dubai, where it assisted the delegation of the Republic of Slovenia, which secured the election of the Republic of Slovenia to the Postal Operations Council and to the Council of Administration, together with the re-election of Marjan Osvald of Slovenia as Deputy Director of the Universal Postal Union.

 CEN

-CEN, the European Committee for Standardization hosts about 300 technical committees.
-One of them is TC331, which focuses on preparing standardized documents pertaining to postal activities.
+CEN is the European Committee for Standardization, within which around 300 technical committees operate.
+Among them is TC331, which deals with the preparation of standardisation documents relating to postal activities.